Stay One Step Ahead of Wildfire Season

 - Move all flammable furniture to the center of the home, away from windows and glass doors.

 - Ensure your vehicles’ gas tanks are full, your go bags are ready, and obey any evacuation orders promptly.

 - Cover-up to protect against heat and flying embers.
 Wear long pants, a long sleeve shirt, heavy shoes/boots, a cap or hat, dry bandanna to cover face, and goggles or glasses to protect your eyes.
-100% cotton clothing is preferable.
+Clothing made from 100% cotton is preferable.

 - Locate your pets and take them with you.

 Consider a Wildfire Defense Program